Princeton Pono Pathways Logo

 Kamehameha Day Lei Draping: Honoring Ancestral Legacy

-After an entire morning of volunteering with Hui o Koʻolaupoko, our group made its way to downtown Honolulu, knowing the Lei Draping Ceremony was about to begin.
-Though many of us were battling what felt like the worst heat exhaustion of our lives, being present on Oʻahu to witness the Kamehameha Day celebrations was a profound honor, one we knew had to be treated with the reverence it deserves, especially as we were here to learn as much as possible about the people of these places.
+After spending our morning volunteering with Hui o Koʻolaupoko, our group made its way to downtown Honolulu for the Lei Draping Ceremony.
+Though many of us were battling heat exhaustion, being present on Oʻahu to witness the Kamehameha Day celebrations was a profound honor.
+We knew we had to treat this opportunity with utmost reverence, especially in the context of our position as foreigners on Native land.

 Growing up in Ploiești, Romania, I know firsthand how oppressive regimes are designed to systematically erase culture in order to exert control.
-Although communism fell in Romania 35 years ago, I often feel that our cultural spirit has yet to fully recover — and learning about our dying traditions currently held by a handful of elders in forgotten villages makes me feel like that might never happen.
-Witnessing that generational loss in my own homeland has given me deep and personal respect for Kānaka Maoli, who have preserved their cultural lifeways, language, and dignity despite centuries of colonization, land dispossession, and forced assimilation by the colonial powers.
+Although communism fell in Romania 35 years ago, I often feel that our cultural spirit has yet to fully recover.
+Honestly, the more I learn about our dying traditions currently held by a handful of elders in rural villages makes me worry that cultural recovery in my home country will never happen.
+Witnessing that cultural loss of my own homeland has given me deep and personal respect for Kānaka Maoli, who have preserved their culture, language, and sense of identity despite centuries of colonization, land dispossession, and forced assimilation by the colonial forces.
+Learning about the Hawaiian Renaissance gave me hope for an eventual rejuvenation of Romanian culture as well.

 As a foreigner, I fell in love with the respect and dignity with which Hawaiians honor their aliʻi (chiefs) and kupuna (ancestors).
-Their mana stems not from dominance or material wealth, but from love, memory, and ancestral connection – values that many of us raised in Western societies have long forgotten.
+Their mana stems not from dominance or material wealth, but from love, memory, and ancestral connection, values that many of us raised in Western societies or in countries heavily influenced by Western values have long forgotten.
 We are often too consumed by the forward motion of our lives: applying to college, getting a job, making money, being better than those around us, without even realizing the reason why we are stuck in this loop, that we neglect the foundational relationships and ancestral sacrifices that make our mere existence possible in the first place.

 We live in a time of hyper-individualism, where success is measured by how far one stands apart from the collective.
 But true strength, as Hawaiians demonstrate, comes from looking back to move forward, from honoring those who came before us, and from nurturing pilina (relationships) with our elders, our communities, and with our own past selves.
 Only through this remembering can we begin to truly reconnect: with our brothers and sisters, with our lands, and with our own humanity.